Notice Instructions for Commercial Surface Disposal Facility Permit Applications

 Notice shall be published in accordance with § 91.116 as specified below:

-at least once each week for two consecutive weeks with the first publication occurring not earlier than the date the application is filed and not later than the 30th day after the date on which the application is filed; and
+- at least once each week for two consecutive weeks (one week if it is for a Reclamation Plant not requiring a permit under Statewide Rule 8) with the first publication occurring not earlier than the date the application is filed and not later than the 30th day after the date on which the application is filed; and

-You must furnish a clipping of the published notice.
-It is recommended that the attached form for publication be used.
-You must also submit a sworn affidavit from the newspaper giving the date on which the notice was published and stating that the newspaper is of general circulation in the pertinent county.
-It is recommended that the attached affidavit of publication form be used.
+In addition, you must provide a sworn affidavit from the newspaper publisher that states the dates on which the notice was published and the county or counties in which the newspaper is of general circulation (it is recommended that the attached affidavit of publication form be used.)

 See application information for additional notice requirements for commercial surface disposal facilities.